woothie/heavensgate/README.md

 Keep in mind that we have multiple branches for various purposes.

-* *master* - "stable" code, it was used on the main server until we realized we like living on the edge  :sunglasses:.
+* *master* - "stable" code, this is running on the main server
-* *Bleeding-Edge* - The latest unstable code.  _Please do any development against this branch!_

 ### INSTALLATION

 First-time installation should be fairly straightforward.
 First, you'll need BYOND installed.
 You can get it from [here](http://www.byond.com/).

-This is a sourcecode-only release, so the next step is to compile the server files.
-Open vgstation13.dme by double-clicking it, open the Build menu, and click compile.
+This is a source-code-only release, so the next step is to compile the server files.
+Open nullstation.dme by double-clicking it, open the Build menu, and click compile.
 This'll take a little while, and if everything's done right you'll get a message like this:

-    saving vgstation13.dmb (DEBUG mode)
+    saving nullstation.dmb (DEBUG mode)

-    vgstation13.dmb - 0 errors, 0 warnings
+    nullstation.dmb - 0 errors, 0 warnings

 If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
-Ask on IRC.

 To use the sqlite preferences, rename players2_empty.sqlite to players2.sqlite